linzjs/linz/docs/defaults.rst

   }

 ``res.locals.scripts`` contains all the scripts used by Linz, be careful when removing/updating these as it could break functionality within Linz.
+You should use the existing array as the array that is resolved with the promise because it will replace ``res.locals.scripts``, not append to it.

+The script objects can contain an additional ``inHead`` boolean option to optionally load the script in the head tag.

 styles
 -------

-The ``styles`` default allows you to customise the styles that are applied to each page in Linz.
+The ``styles`` default allows you to customise the external CSS stylesheets that are loaded on each page in Linz.

 To use ``styles`` define a function with the following signature::